-In 1071 Seljuk tribes defeated Byzantine Emperor Romanos IV at Manzikert in today's eastern Turkey and in the following years they conquered most of the Byzantine territories in Asia Minor, including Nicea, which is not very far from Constantinople; in that same period the Seljuks invaded Syria and moved towards Egypt, which was ruled by the Fatimid Caliphate; in 1076 the Seljuks conquered Jerusalem; the Fatimids had pursued a policy of tolerance towards non Muslims and pilgrims to the Holy Land, whereas the Seljuk invasion was accompanied by pillage and slaughter.
+In 1071 Seljuk tribes defeated Byzantine Emperor Romanos IV at Manzikert in today's eastern Turkey and in the following years they conquered most of the Byzantine territories in Asia Minor, including Nicaea, which is not very far from Constantinople; in that same period the Seljuks invaded Syria and moved towards Egypt, which was ruled by the Fatimid Caliphate; in 1076 the Seljuks conquered Jerusalem; the Fatimids had pursued a policy of tolerance towards non Muslims and pilgrims to the Holy Land, whereas the Seljuk invasion was accompanied by pillage and slaughter.

 A request for help from Byzantine Emperor Alexios I and the Seljuk vexations on pilgrims led Pope Urban II to call the First Crusade at the Council of Clermont in 1095.

-The response was enthusiastic and went beyond expectations; Pope Urban II was by birth a French noble and he relied on the knights of his country to lead an army of professional soldiers, whereas an unexpected crowd of peasants gathered in Constantinople in the summer of 1096; however the members of the so called "People's Crusade" were easily defeated and massacred by the Seljuks when they tried to attack Nicea.
+The response was enthusiastic and went beyond expectations; Pope Urban II was by birth a French noble and he relied on the knights of his country to lead an army of professional soldiers, whereas an unexpected crowd of peasants gathered in Constantinople in the summer of 1096; the members of the so called "People's Crusade" were easily defeated and massacred by the Seljuks when they tried to attack Nicea.

 In the following year the "professional" crusaders reached Constantinople and in May 1097 they laid siege to Nicea, but the Seljuks preferred to surrender the town to the Byzantines.